santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 _**Most Frequent Scenarios**:_

-1. In order to perform any operation on any file, a user will need at least --X permissions from the root folder all the way to the file in question.
+1. In order to perform any operation on any file, a user will need at least --X permissions from the root folder all the way down the folder path to the file in question.
 2. In order to be able to **browse** to a file or folder (in the portal, or in any other UI where the user will traverse the folder structure), --X is not enough, and a user will need at least R-X permissions from the root folder all the way to the file in question.
 R-X allows the user to list all files/folders contained in a folder.
 This ability to list is what allows them to see the files and folders to be able to click through them.